-Neither this agreement nor any communications between ENA and AVISTA shall be deemed to create any obligation or liability for ENA or AVISTA to proceed with the Proposed Transaction unless and until ENA and AVISTA so agree in writing.
+Neither this agreement nor any communications between ENA and STEAG shall be deemed to create any obligation or liability for ENA or STEAG to proceed with the Proposed Transaction unless and until ENA and STEAG so agree in writing.
 This agreement neither obligates a party to deal exclusively with the other party nor prevents a party or any of its affiliates from competing with the other party or any of its affiliates, so long as such party does not breach this agreement.
-ENA and AVISTA agree that no joint venture, partnership, or other fiduciary relationship shall be deemed to exist or arise with respect to the Proposed Transaction as a result of this agreement.
+ENA and STEAG agree that no joint venture, partnership, or other fiduciary relationship shall be deemed to exist or arise with respect to the Proposed Transaction as a result of this agreement.

-AVISTA agrees to refrain, and to cause its Representatives to refrain, from issuing any press release, advertisement in the trade press, or tombstone in the financial or trade press, in connection with the Proposed Transaction without the prior written consent of ENA.
+STEAG agrees to refrain, and to cause its Representatives to refrain, from issuing any press release, advertisement in the trade press, or tombstone in the financial or trade press, in connection with the Proposed Transaction without the prior written consent of ENA.

-This agreement shall be binding upon and for the benefit of ENA and AVISTA and their respective Representatives, successors, and permitted assigns.
-Neither ENA nor AVISTA may assign its rights or obligations hereunder without the prior written consent of the other party.
+This agreement shall be binding upon and for the benefit of ENA and STEAG and their respective Representatives, successors, and permitted assigns.
+Neither ENA nor STEAG may assign its rights or obligations hereunder without the prior written consent of the other party.

 THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS WITHOUT REGARD TO CONFLICTS OF LAWS RULES OR PRINCIPLES.